Model Theory of Generic Vector Space Endomorphisms: Preliminary Results

-for some function $m \colon (\QQp{C<\infty} \times \NN_{>0}) \to \NN$.
-For any transcendental kernel configuration, one can find such a function $m$ for which the theory is consistent.
-There are also other conceivable approaches. \end{enumerate} We believe that our main results generalize to these settings, especially to the one presented in the transcendental case.
-One should notice that the theory ACFH, the model companion of algebraically closed fields with a multiplicative endomorphism, mentioned in the introduction, is the model companion of the theory in (2) for $C = C_\infty$.
+for every $m \in \NN_{>0}$ and $f \in \QQp{C<\infty}$.
+Here $\Tor_{\leq m}(\mathbb{G})$ denotes the set of all torsion elements of order at most $m$.
+For any transcendental kernel configuration, one can find such a function $n$ for which the theory is consistent.
+Using compactness, one can again show that any consistent theory that implies the ``theory'' (\ref{tag_lol_theory_torsion}) with $T = \ACF{}$ must already imply a theory as described above for some $n\colon (\QQp{C<\infty} \times \NN_{>0}) \to \NN$. \end{enumerate} We believe that our main results generalize to these settings, especially to the one presented in the transcendental case.
+One should notice that the theory $\operatorname{ACFH}$, the model companion of algebraically closed fields with a multiplicative endomorphism, mentioned in the introduction, is the model companion of the theory in (ii) for $C = C_\infty$.